Tell Us a Little Bit about Your Company

-Giving people information, guidance and tools that allows them to perform their best, on and off the job.
+Giving people information, guidance, and tools that allow them to perform their best, on and off the job.

-If I’m not in the trenches helping shift corporate cultures and helping people master the skills of high performance flexibility and work+life fit, I am voracious reader and student.
+If I’m not in the trenches helping shift corporate cultures and helping people master the skills of high-performance flexibility and work+life fit, I am a voracious reader and student.

-Defining what it is they want in a corporate culture and for their flexible work+life fit.
+Defining what it is they want in corporate culture and for their flexible work+life fit.

 Flexibility in the way you work is often a top priority for job seekers.

-If you are able to be discerning about the job you take, be upfront and ask how, when and where people with similar jobs are able to work so that your expectations match the reality of that particular culture.
+If you can be discerning about the job you take, be upfront and ask how, when, and where people with similar jobs can work so that your expectations match the reality of that particular culture.